We present a new framework for proving fully black-box

 Loosely speaking, our theorem says that in order to prove that a fully black-box

-construction does not securely construct a cryptographic primitive $Q$
+construction does not securely construct a cryptographic primitive Q

 (e.g., a pseudo-random generator or a universal one-way hash function) from a

-OWF, it is enough to come up with a large enough set of functions $\calF$ and a
+OWF, it is enough to come up with a large enough set of functions \calF and a

-parameterized oracle (i.e., an oracle that is defined for every $f \in \bitsetn
+parameterized oracle (i.e., an oracle that is defined for every f∈\bitsetn→\bitsetn) such that Of breaks the security of the

-construction when instantiated with $f$ and the oracle satisfies two local
+construction when instantiated with f and the oracle satisfies two local

 properties.